codecreativeio/codecreativehugo/hugo/content/blog/20190331213831-is-gliderecord-getvalue-the-king-of-the-string/index.md

 If you are interested, keep reading for further analysis and feel free to download the Get Value Analysis app to pull samples in your own instance to contribute to the conversation.

+**Update (04/07/2019):** Thanks to some sleuthing by Kevin Gravois, it appears that toString may not be as unusual as I initially thought and could in fact be a superior method to plus-quote-quote and String constructor.
+More details in the toString analysis.

 ---

 # Analysis